jonduan/proposal/_posts/2016-12-19-energy-analysis.md

 In the period 2004-2014, the generation of solar photovoltaic energy grew by more than 40% per year, in relative terms.

+##### Energy scenarios for the world

+As energy analyst you are hired by the United Nations to provide the World leaders with advice on how they should shape energy policy for the future, a future of renewable energy.
+In your first meeting with the Heads of State your plan is to convince them that energy scenarios are very important for you to do bring out a well grounded advice.

+various purposes for which scenarios can be useful.
+Assess the impact of policy measures.
+Get insight on plausible futures.
+Estimate market opportunities.

+Attain an optimum investment planning.